VPAC/superlinux/supercomputingwithlinux.md

 **Vimtutorial and Vimgolf**

-An interactive tutorial is typically installed alongside vim and can be invoked with the command vimtutor.
-It's worth running through this a few times to gain mastery over the basic commands.
+An interactive tutorial is typically installed alongside vim and can be invoked with the command `vimtutor`.
+For a novice it's worth running through this a few times to gain mastery over the basic commands.

 A lot of the vim attitude is about saving keystrokes and becoming incredibly efficient at making changes to text files.
-It is recommended that you visit sites like vimgolf (http://vimgolf.com) to see how some challenges on how major changes to files can be achieved with minimal effort.
+It is recommended that you visit sites like vimgolf (`http://vimgolf.com`) to see how some challenges on how major changes to files can be achieved with minimal effort.
 Whilst some of the examples may seem short and even contrived, consider the same sort of changes being required over files that are tens of thousands of lines – the fact that such editing can be carried out with a handful of keystrokes should illustrate the power of vim.

 ## 4.3 Editing with Emacs